parisepigenetics/RASflow_EDC/README.md

 and the huge files will stay on the server.
 You can of course download them as well if you have space (and this is recommended for the long term).

 ### Trimmed reads
-After trimming, the fastq are stored in the intermediate folder defined in `configs/config_main.yaml` at `OUTPUTPATH:`.
+After trimming, the FASTQ are stored in the intermediate folder defined in `configs/config_main.yaml` at `OUTPUTPATH:`.

-In this examples the trim fastq files will be stored in `/shared/projects/YourProjectName/RASflow_IFB/data/PROJECTNAME/trim/`.
+In this examples the trim FASTQ files will be stored in `/shared/projects/YourProjectName/RASflow_IFB/data/PROJECTNAME/trim/`.
 They are named
 - Sample1_R1_val_1.fq
 - Sample1_R2_val_2.fq